operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-bundle.md

 An Operator Bundle is a container image that stores Kubernetes manifests and metadata associated with an operator.
 A bundle is meant to represent a specific version of an operator on cluster.
 Once you have the [ClusterServiceVersion(CSV) for your operator](/docs/tasks/creating-operator-manifests), you can create an operator bundle using the CSV and the CRDs for your operator.

 We refer to a directory of files with one ClusterServiceVersion as a `bundle` that includes a CSV and the CRDs in its manifest directory, though additional kubernetes objects may be included.
-The directory also includes an annotations file in its metadata folder which defines some higher level aggregate data that helps to describe the format and package information about how the bundle should be added into an index of bundles.
+The directory also includes an annotations file in its metadata folder which defines some higher level aggregate data that helps to describe the format and package information about how the bundle should be added into a catalog of bundles.
 Finally, a Dockerfile can be built from the information in the directory to build the operator bundle image.

 ```
  # example bundle